A Tennessee Farm Grows A New Generation Of Social Justice Activists

 This summer, about 12,000 students in 28 states are enrolled.
 The schools are run in churches, schools, even juvenile detention facilities.
 Participants have gone on to become local leaders and educators.

-"A lot of what Freedom Schools has taught me I use it in the classroom and it works," says South Carolina guidance counselor Jasmine Brown.
+"A lot of what Freedom Schools has taught me, I use it in the classroom and it works," says South Carolina guidance counselor Jasmine Brown.

-Now 28-years old, Brown started going to Freedom School when she was just five.
+Now 28 years old, Brown started going to Freedom School when she was just 5.
 She works summers as a site coordinator for the program.

-"Freedom Schools are still relevant because there's still change that needs to happen," says Brown.
-"Leveling the playing field.
+"Freedom Schools are still relevant," she says, "because there's still change that needs to happen — leveling the playing field.
 Equality for everyone."

-Another site coordinator – South Carolina middle school teacher Nay'Toniyan Green says the program is also relevant academically, because it molds the curriculum to provide what the students need and embraces who they are.
+Another site coordinator, South Carolina middle school teacher Nay'Toniyan Green, says the program is also relevant academically, because it molds the curriculum to provide what the students need and embraces who they are.

-"It teaches not only that literacy, which is what we lack a lot in the United States overall," Green says.
-"But it actually teaches about knowing your self-worth ..... knowing your history, knowing where you come from."
+"It teaches not only that literacy, which is what we lack a lot in the United States overall," Green says, "but it actually teaches about knowing your self-worth ... knowing your history, knowing where you come from."

-At a school outside Bennettsville, S.C., the interns I met at Haley Farm — Maya Covington and LaKevia Dismal — are celebrating the morning Harambee routine with their fifth- and sixth-grade students.
+At a school outside Bennettsville, the interns I met at Haley Farm — Maya Covington and LaKevia Dismal — are celebrating the morning Harambee routine with their fifth- and sixth-grade students.

-"One, two, three, four let me see you find a book," Covington chants as some 80 kids run around the cafeteria responding "Find, find a book" and picking up volumes strategically placed around the room.
+"One, two, three, four, let me see you find a book," Covington chants as some 80 kids run around the cafeteria responding "Find, find a book" and picking up volumes strategically placed around the room.

 "I feel like I'm making a big difference in my class," Covington says.
 "They are getting close, and getting close to me."
 She says they want to stay in touch once the program is over.

-In the classroom next door, LaKevia Dismal's students are scattered in groups around poster boards, the tables and floor covered with stencils and colored pencils.
+In the classroom next door, Dismal's students are scattered in groups around poster boards, the tables and floor covered with stencils and colored pencils.

 They're making signs to illustrate a book they've just read about immigrant workers banding together to demand fair wages.
-One reads "we want equal rights," another "more pay."
+One reads "we want equal rights"; another reads "more pay."

 Dismal says they're learning how to advocate for themselves.

-"I'm glad that they're able to have a voice and feel like 'oh, my input matters,'" she says.
+"I'm glad that they're able to have a voice and feel like, 'Oh, my input matters,' " she says.

-That's how to create tomorrow's leaders says Max Lesko, executive director of the Children's Defense Fund.
+That's how to create tomorrow's leaders, says Max Lesko, executive director of the Children's Defense Fund.

-"Learning from a young age the power one can have in both their own life and the environment in which they live," says Lesko.
-"There's incredible power there."
+"Learning from a young age the power one can have in both their own life and the environment in which they live — there's incredible power there," says Lesko.

 Marian Wright Edelman says the work underway at Haley Farm and in communities around the country is the organization's most important yet.